 Much like last fall’s version of the Twitterpocalypse saw people running to Mastodon (and, seemingly, quickly running back to Twitter) as a replacement social media platform, this summer’s edition has seen a shift to Bluesky social.
 As I try to keep my various sites relevant, that means learning how to have them interact programmatically with yet another social network’s API.

 The documentation for the AT protocol is relatively dense but, thankfully, Felicitas Pojtinger has a freaking awesome cURL interaction cheatsheet to get started.
-And Bluesky uses its own API so if you want to know how something works, even if it’s not particularly documented, you can inspect your own network traffic as you do it and go from there.
+And the Bluesky web app uses the service’s own API so if you want to know how something works, even if it’s not particularly documented, you can inspect your own network traffic as you do it in-app and go from there.

 From that, I built a PHP helper class for interacting with Bluesky that looks a lot like all those previously-mentioned helper classes.
 You can authenticate using a user’s handle and app password, which will get you their DID and API key, or you can skip straight to supplying the DID and API key.